thegangtechnology/exco/README.md

 Parameters:
 - `label` label to match.
+- `n` Optional.
+Default value is 1.
+Indicates the number of columns to move from label cell to located cell.

+### `search_right_of`
+Searches for non-empty cell right of the cell with the given value.

+Parameters:
+- `label` label to match.
+- `max_empty_col_search` Indicates the maximum number of columns to search for non-empty cell right of label.
 ### `right_of_regex`
 Locate the cell to the right of the cell with a regex match.